Please also reference the video: https://www.youtube.com/watch?v=8FOFI-JvCh0

 - Click Start from the Actions panel.

-Note: The virtual machine will reboot after install to main disk and zap boot disk.
-The boot disk will no longer work after the reboot, so it can be removed.
-To deploy the virtual machine again, be sure to download the boot disk again or use a copy that was not added during the deploy process.
+Note: The virtual machine will reboot after installing the boot image to the main disk.
+The boot disk will no longer work after the reboot, so it should be removed later.
+In the case that you need to deploy the virtual machine again, be sure to download the boot disk again or use a copy that was not added during the deploy process.

 3. Add the CacheDrive to Your Account